 Philippos Patsalis, Professor

-Professor and Provost, Cyprus School of Molecular Medicine
+Professor, Cyprus School of Molecular Medicine

 Development of Non-Invasive Prenatal Diagnosis for Down Syndrome and other genetic disorders.